-School leaders and teachers need to integrate reading, writing and word work to harness a greater student engagement in literacy learning, according to literacy experts Sharon and Phil Callen.
+School leaders and teachers need to integrate reading, writing and word work to harness a greater student engagement in literacy learning, according to literacy expert Sharon Callen.

 “We can’t actually ever talk about reading, writing, and word work without linking them.
 So they are always connected,” Sharon said.